 Never accept to buy a horse there and then.
 Go away and consider.
 View similar horses.
 Return on a different day, to see if the horse behaves consistently and the owner is still providing the same story.
 Once satisfied, ask for a trial period of no less than two weeks.
 This is common practice for any riding horse where you are paying more than £1,500, so beware if they refuse.
 You need that time to see how the horse settles and whether the horse is right for you, so really be insistent upon it.

 If you are serious, get the horse vetted at the seller’s property as soon as possible.
 Attend personally.
 Tell the vet you would like a confidential chat when all is done and before he makes any pronouncement.
 That gives you the opportunity to reduce the price if any deficiencies are uncovered by the report.

-Make the seller aware that you are to provide a legal sales agreement.
-You can buy a one from Net Lawman that covers all the essential details here.
+Make the seller aware that you are to provide a legal horse sale agreement.

 If you have considerable doubts, pull out.